 When people read stories, particularly one with a relatable main character, the levels of oxytocin in their brain increases.
 This increases their ability to empathize and trust the character.
-By framing a brand personality within the context of a story it allows the audience to connect with your brand as it would a compelling protagonist in a story.
+By positioning a brand personality within the context of a story it allows the audience to connect with your brand as it would a compelling protagonist in a story.

 Social media has become the ideal place to connect with your target audience.
 Not only can you share powerful stories on multiple platforms, but you can interact with your audience directly, enforcing your brand character.

 Social media also houses an authentic brand story that is told by your audience.
 Unlike other marketing platforms, social media allows for a two-way storytelling process.
-This means that while you are sharing a story about your brand to your audience, they could also be sharing a story about your brand to their audience.
+This means that while you are sharing a story about your brand to your audience, they could also be sharing a creative story about your brand to their audience.

 Finally, social media is also an ideal location to show off your brand personality.
 Your brand voice and message architecture that is demonstrated though your written and visual content should provide a good baseline for your brand character.
 The ability to interact with your customers directly adds another human element and is a place where brand personality can really shine through.

 See How St. Regis Grew Engagement on Facebook by 72X